LyubomirT/intense-rp-next/README.md

 Likely caused by Cloudflare's challenges.
 Most of the times this happens when you frequently log in and out of DeepSeek.
 Technically, the best ways to fix this are:
 - **Use Persistent Profiles**: Enable persistent profiles in the settings to keep your session alive.
 ALSO, this lets the browser store cookies and session data, which helps with Cloudflare challenges.
-- **Use Undetected Chrome**: This works with Chrome and Edge.
+- **Use Undetected Chromedriver**: This works with Chrome only for now.
 IntenseRP automatically enables undetected Chrome mode, which helps bypass Cloudflare's bot detection.

 ### Network Interception Broken Or Unstable